-- The Company is subject to the corporate income tax according to tax Law No. 91 of 2005 and adjustments. - The corporate tax inspection was performed for the years from 2009 to 2014 and the company has not informed with any results yet. - The company hasn't been inspected for the years from 2015 to 2018 and the Company submitted its tax returns to Tax Authority on due dates.
+- The Company is subject to the corporate income tax according to tax Law No. 91 of 2005 and adjustments. - The corporate tax inspection was performed for the years from 2009 to 2014 and the company objected the estimated tax amount.
+And the company is in the process of reinspection. - The company hasn't been inspected for the years from 2015 to 2018 and the Company submitted its tax returns to Tax Authority on due dates.